ComputeCanada/molmodsim-amber-md-lesson/_episodes/10-Checking_PDB_Files.md

 - [Check_structure](https://pypi.org/project/biobb-structure-checking/) is a command-line utility from [BioBB project](https://github.com/bioexcel/biobb) for exhaustive structure quality checking.
 {% endif %}
 {% if site.show_comments %}
 Check_structure is a python module.
 Python modules are installed in user accounts in a python virtual environment.
+On the training cluster unset PIP_PREFIX !!
 {% else %}
 Installing check_structure.
 {% endif %}